sequenceiq/blog-test/source/_posts/2015-02-02-cluster-extensions-with-cloudbreak-recipes.markdown

 ### Creating a plugin

 We’ve created an [example plugin](https://github.com/sequenceiq/consul-plugins-gcs-connector) that downloads the [Google Cloud Storage connector for Hadoop](https://cloud.google.com/hadoop/google-cloud-storage-connector) and puts it on the Hadoop classpath.
 As you can see a plugin is quite simple - it consists of a `.toml` descriptor, and the hook scripts.
 In the example only the `recipe-pre-install` hook is implemented, there is nothing to do after the cluster installation is done.
+Make sure that the hook scripts are executable when pushing them to Github.

 ### Adding properties to plugins